jamiefeiss/prez-ui-nuxt/prez-nuxt/README.md

 # Prez UI
-This is a refactor of Prez UI in Nuxt 3, using multiple JS libraries.
+This is a refactor of Prez UI in Nuxt 3, using the `prez-utils` & `prez-lib` libraries.